secureCodeBox/secureCodeBox/CONTRIBUTING.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

-NOTE: Make sure you don't include `@mentions` or `fixes` keywords in your git commit messages.
+**NOTE**: Make sure you don't include `@mentions` or `fixes` keywords in your git commit messages.
 These should be included in the PR body instead.

+**NOTE**: Make sure to add your signed-off-by tag as described in our [contributors file][contributors-file].

 ## Code of Conduct

 Please have a look at our [Code of Conduct](./CODE_OF_CONDUCT.md) before you write an Issue or make a PR.

+## Developer Certificate of Origin and Licensing

+We decided to use [DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) instead of [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) as described in [CLAs and using DCO clearly](https://medium.com/@flamefew/clas-and-using-dco-clearly-e46b09a4c048).
+The reason for that: We need to be sure that one submitting a contribution to this repository is allowed to do this and does not violates copyrights of someone else.
+For that purpose you have to do some steps to to fullfil our DCO requirements:

+1. Read carefully our [contributors file][contributors-file].
+2. Open a pull request which adds you to the [contributors file][contributors-file] to agree the DCO.
+3. Always add a signed-of tag to all your commits as described in the [contributors file][contributors-file].
+4. Add a SPDX license header to all files your contribution will create.
+You can use the [reuse tool](https://reuse.software) with our [helper script](./bin/add-license-header.sh).

+[contributors-file]: ./CONTRIBUTORS.md